oksusoo1/fireflutter/README.md

 - To create a post, you need to provide uid and password.
 See the test code how you can provide password.

+- It saves some time information like `year, month, day, dayOfYear, week, createdAt, updatedAt` for better filtering and sorting.

+- App can save extra values, so it can store additional fields for different services.

 ### Cloud functions Sample codes

 - See `tests` folder for the sample code.
 These sample codes are the best examples you can refer.